whatsBehind/online-chat/README.md

 - Client Listener

-It is similar with `Server Listen` in clients.
+It is similar to `Server Listener` in clients.
 It's a `Thread` subclass waiting for message from the server.
 The thread in the most time is blocked at line
 ``` Java
 Message response = (Message) ois.readObject();
 ```
-Once messages sent to the socket's receive queue (`InputStream`), it reads the message and perform corresponding operation on it and return a response to clients.
+Once messages sent to the socket's receive queue (`InputStream`), it reads the message and performs corresponding operation and returns a response to the client.

 ``` Java
 public class ClientListener extends Thread {